| About the Club

 local chapter event.
 Otherwise, chapters will not distribute

+membership lists.
 Legally speaking: We do

 not condone, encourage, or promote illegal activities.
 This includes